 Canadian citizens living in the U.S. don’t need to file income taxes in Canada if (a) the Canada Revenue Agency (CRA) considers you a non-resident and (b) your income does not come from Canadian sources.
 The CRA typically considers you a non-resident on the following grounds:

-- You have no significant ties to Canada (e.g. a spouse in Canada, a Canadian driver’s license, Candian bank accounts or properties)
+You have no significant ties to Canada (e.g. a spouse in Canada, a Canadian driver’s license, Canadian bank accounts or properties)

 The best banks for Canadians in San Francisco

 Whether you plan on traveling back and forth from Canada or if you’re planning to stay permanently in San Francisco, you might want to consider opening an account with banks that have a strong presence in both the U.S. and Canada: